 3-2013 by Neil Richardson

 Ordnance Park housing area in St. Albans was built in 1941 for housing for the Department of Defense workers and built by the Navy Department.
 Primarily those working at the Naval Ordnance Plant in South Charleston and the B.F.
 Goodrich Rubber Plant in Institute, WV.
-Since America did not enter WWII until after Pearl Harbor on December 7, 1941, it appears this housing area was begun as a precursor to us entering the war.
+Since America did not enter WWII until after Pearl Harbor on December 7, 1941, it appears this housing area was begun before we entered the war.
 In a conversation with Desper Lemon, a resident of there since 1964, he said the housing project was finished in August of 1941.
 Mr. Lemon’s sister had lived there for 62 years and her husband bought it for $6,500.
 There is still a lady who has lived there since the houses were offered to veterans in 1946.

 Some interesting facts:

-· The Community Building later became Parkway School.
-It opened as Ordnance Park Elementary School in 1946 and the name was change to Parkway in 1953.
+· Ordnance Park Elementary School opened in 1946 and the name was change to Parkway in 1953.
 Closed in 1989.

 · The Park property had 225 duplex houses.
 Either 2 or 3 bedrooms.